Tom Perriello: 2017 gubernatorial campaign

 Throughout the race, Perriello faced criticism from NARAL (which endorsed Northam) because of Perriello's 2009 vote in favor of prohibiting federal funding for abortion coverage in insurance plans subsidized under the Affordable Health Care for America Act—a vote which Perriello has claimed was an attempt to keep a promise to constituents in his conservative, mostly rural district.
 Perriello has since apologized repeatedly for the vote, calling it a "bad vote and a bad pledge," while promising that he sees abortion as a "fundamental right" that should be accessible to all women.

 Perriello criticized Northam for having twice voted for George W. Bush—votes that Northam said occurred at a time when he was largely apolitical, prior to his first run for office.

 Perriello refused to accept campaign contributions from Dominion Energy, a state-regulated utility and Virginia's biggest political donor.
 Northam accepted over $100,000 in donations from the company and its executives.

 On June 13, 2017, Northam defeated Perriello in the primary.
 Perriello then immediately congratulated Northam on his victory on Twitter.
-Perriello became CEO of Win Virginia, a PAC dedicated to helping Democrats win back the Virginia House of Delegates in 2017.

 In an interview with the New Yorker, Perriello said that his single biggest takeaway from the campaign was “whichever party ends up figuring out how to speak about two economic issues—automation and monopoly—will not only be doing right by the country but will have a massive electoral advantage.”

+After the primary, Perriello became CEO of Win Virginia, a PAC dedicated to helping Democrats win back the Virginia House of Delegates in 2017.
+The Republican Party held a 66–34 majority in the House of Delegates before the 2017 Virginia House of Delegates election but lost 15 seats to the Democratic Party, resulting in the Republicans only holding a 50–49 advantage.

 Open Society Foundations

 Open Society announced on October 10, 2018, that Perriello would become executive director of the Foundations' U.S. Programs starting November 12, 2018.

 The work of Open Society Foundations' U.S. Programs is organized around four central goals: a more inclusive and accountable American democracy; a fair criminal justice system; full political, economic, and civic participation of communities of color and immigrants; and equitable economic growth.

-“I am thrilled to announce this new leadership for U.S. Programs, at such a critical juncture in the United States,” said Patrick Gaspard, president of the Open Society Open Society Foundations.
-“Our institutions are under attack, the rule of law is being challenged as seldom before in our history, and the very foundations of our democracy are under enormous stress.
-These times demand bold leadership, new ideas, and sharp strategic thinking.
-In Tom and Cecilia Munoz, we have a promising partnership to lead our work in the U.S. forward.”
+2026 U.S. House campaign

+In December 2025, Periello announced that he would launch a comeback bid for his old U.S. House seat.